Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 If you’re facing DUI charges in Michigan, it’s crucial to have a knowledgeable and experienced attorney by your side.
 At D.G.
 Moore, we understand the complexities of DUI cases and are dedicated to protecting your rights.
 Don’t face these serious charges alone.

-Please contact us today for a free consultation to discuss your case and explore your options.
-You can visit our website or call us directly at (269) 257-2127.
+Contact us today for a free no-obligation consultation to discuss your case and explore your options.
+Call us directly at (269) 808-8007.
 Let us provide the strong defense you need to address this challenging time and achieve the best possible result.

 Criminal defense attorneys assist clients with first offense drunk driving charges to fight a conviction.